apache/openwhisk/docs/catalog.md

 You can now create rules and associate them to actions to react to the document updates.

-The content of the generated events depends on the value of the value of the `includeDoc` parameter when creating the trigger.
+The content of the generated events depends on the value of the `includeDoc` parameter when creating the trigger.
 If set to true, each trigger event that is fired includes the modified Cloudant document.
 For example, consider the following modified document:

   ```
   {